xcat2/xcat-core/docs/source/advanced/hierarchy/appendix_a_setup_backup_service_nodes.rst

   servicenode=service1,rhsn

-f a service node is offline ( e.g. service1), then you will see errors on your xdcp command, and yet if rhsn is online then the xdcp will actually work.
+If a service node is offline ( e.g. service1), then you will see errors on your xdcp command, and yet if rhsn is online then the xdcp will actually work.
 This may be a little confusing.
 For example, here service1 is offline, but we are able to use rhsn to complete the xdcp. ::